refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### `getMany`

 This method allows us to retrieve multiple items in a resource.
 Implementation of this method is optional.
-If you don't implement it, Refine will use `getOne` method to handle multiple requests.
+If you don't implement it, refine will use `getOne` method to handle multiple requests.

 ```ts title="dataProvider.ts"
 import { stringify } from "query-string";